syncfusion-content/xamarin-docs/Xamarin/Parallax-View/overview.md

 ---
 layout: post
 title: Overview of Syncfusion Essential Xamarin.Forms SfParallaxView
-description: What are the key features available in SfIParallaxView.
+description: A quick overview and the key features available in SfIParallaxView.
 platform: xamarin
 control: SfParallaxView
 documentation: ug
 ---

-# Overview
+# Xamarin ParallaxView (SfParallaxView) Overview

 SfParallaxView for Xamarin.Forms provides a perfect way for scrolling any control that implements the IParallaxView interface with a background element that translates slower than the foreground element.
 The SfParallaxView control binds the scroll position of a foreground element (e.g., list) to a background element and moves the background element at different speeds.